ShengtongZhangIEMS/PWCNN/README.md

 # PWCNN
-Data and codes for the paper: "Fast, Interpretable Prediction of Local Properties for Composite Materials"
+Data and codes for the paper: "Accelerated and Interpretable Prediction of Local Properties in Composites "

 The Pixel-Wise CNN (PWCNN) is a customized CNN model and is designed for the stress/strain field predictions on composite material microstructures.
 Its architecture is depicted as follows.